 The Lumberton campus, known officially as “Medford Leas at Lumberton,” is about five miles north of the Medford campus.
 Residents on both campuses are automatically members of MLRA and participate in its governance, activities, committees, and in volunteer work on the main campus.
 Additionally, residents in Lumberton are members of the Lumberton Campus Residents Association (LCRA), which has an elected council along with a set of activities, committees, and volunteer jobs specific to the Lumberton campus.

-The Magazine drop-down menu includes a photo essay on the history of Medford Leas from its founding in 1971 until its 40th Anniversary year in 2011, as well as other photo essays and our photo album.
+The History of Medford Leas includes a photo essay starting with its founding in 1971 until its 40th Anniversary year in 2011.
+The Magazine drop-down menu includes other photo essays and links to our photo albums and literary journal.